Nick Gordon Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

+- The Red Sox pitching staff is sixth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Red Sox have the 22nd-ranked team ERA among all MLB pitching staffs (4.92).
+- The Red Sox have the 24th-ranked team ERA among all MLB pitching staffs (5.20).

-- Red Sox pitchers combine to allow 25 total home runs at a rate of 1.4 per game (to rank 24th in baseball).
+- Red Sox pitchers combine to allow the fourth-most home runs in baseball (28 total, 1.5 per game).

-- The Red Sox will send Kluber (0-3) to make his fourth start of the season.
-He is 0-3 with a 6.92 ERA and 13 strikeouts in 13 2/3 innings pitched.
+- Houck (2-0 with a 4.50 ERA and 15 strikeouts in 14 2/3 innings pitched) gets the start for the Red Sox, his fourth of the season.

-- The righty last appeared in relief on Tuesday, when he threw 2/3 innings against the Minnesota Twins while giving up hits.
+- His last time out came in relief on Wednesday when the righty tossed 2/3 innings against the Minnesota Twins while giving up hits.

-- The 37-year-old has put up an ERA of 6.92, with 9 strikeouts per nine innings, in three games this season.
-Opponents are batting .255 against him.
+- The 26-year-old has a 4.50 ERA and 9.6 strikeouts per nine innings across three games this season, while allowing a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.